Cornish Birds of Prey Centre

 They run falconry experiences, owl experiences and photography sessions throughout the day and appear at events such as local farmers markets.

-There are also 5 regular volunteers at the Cornish Birds of Prey Centre and they offer work experience for students that are looking for placements.
+There are also 5 regular volunteers at the Cornish Birds of Prey Centre.
+They offer work experience for students that are looking for placements.

 How can people help/get involved?